Discover Samsung Summer Sale: The Best New Samsung Deals to Shop Today

-Today's Best Deals at the Samsung Summer Sale: Outdoor 4K TVs, Galaxy Z Flip3, Appliances and More
+Today's Best Deals at the Samsung Summer Sale: QLED 8K TVs, Galaxy Z Fold3, Appliances and More

 If you're looking to upgrade your gaming set-up, TV, elevate your audio system or you just get a new smartwatch, you'll want to check out the Discover Samsung Summer Sale.
 With Black Friday-level deals on smartphones, TVs, and appliances, Samsung is updating its savings event with new deals every day through Sunday, June 26.

 The Discover Samsung Summer Sale is adding new daily deals, so we'll be updating our list every day with the best deals currently available.
-Today's incredible offers include Samsung Outdoor QLED 4K TVs up to $3,000 off.
-If you're not searching for a new TV, Samsung is giving you a free pair of Galaxy Buds Pro earbuds with your purchase of a Galaxy Tab S8 Ultra.
+Today's incredible offers include $500 off the Samsung Galaxy Z Fold3.
+If you're not searching for a new phone, Samsung is giving you a free pair of Galaxy Buds Pro earbuds with your purchase of a Galaxy Tab S8 Ultra.
 Save on the entire Galaxy S22 lineup, washer & dryer sets, tablets, and more.

 Samsung is also running a Buy More, Save More deal to get even bigger discounts.
 When you buy two or more eligible products, you can save an additional 10%.
 The promo applies to items like the Galaxy Chromebook Go, 8K TVs, The Frame TV, and other devices.
 Ahead, shop today's best deals from the Discover Samsung Summer Sale.